maggick/maggick.github.io/content/pages/books.md

 ### Learning ROS for Robotics Programming
 **by Aaron Martinez and Enrique Fernández**

+As the framework has really evolve in the past years, this book is **deprecated** (see the second edition if interesting).

+This book introduce [ROS](http://www.ros.org/): The Robot Operating System.

+It goes from the basis with the architecture and the debugging to the computer vision and the navigations stack.
+The book does not dig into one of the subject but is really good to start learning with ROS.

+I am one of the reviewers of this book.

 http://www.amazon.com/Learning-Robotics-Programming-Aaron-Martinez/dp/1782161449/ref=sr_1_1

 ### Learning ROS for Robotics Programming - Second Edition
 **by Enrique Fernandez, Luis Sanchez Crespo, Anil Mahtani and Aaron Martinez**

+I am one of the reviewers of this book.

 http://www.amazon.com/Learning-ROS-Robotics-Programming-Second/dp/1783987588/ref=sr_1_3